openstack/openstack-manuals/doc/arch-design/source/multi-site-technical-considerations.rst

 issues authenticating against a central Identity service.

-Another network capacity consideration for a multi-site deployment is the amount and performance of overlay networks available for tenant networks.
-If using shared tenant networks across zones, it is imperative that an external overlay manager or controller be used to map these overlays together.
+Another network capacity consideration for a multi-site deployment is the amount and performance of overlay networks available for project networks.
+If using shared project networks across zones, it is imperative that an external overlay manager or controller be used to map these overlays together.
 It is necessary to ensure the amount of possible IDs between the zones are identical.